Pride: Asian

 The term "Asian pride" in modern usage refers mostly to those of East Asian descent, though it can include anyone of Asian descent.
 Asian pride was originally fragmented, as Asian nations have long had conflicts with each other; examples are the old Japanese and Chinese religious beliefs about their superiority.
 Asian pride emerged prominently during European colonialism.
 At one time, Europeans controlled 85% of the world's land through colonialism, resulting in anti-Western feelings among Asian nations.
 Today, some Asians still look upon European involvement in their affairs with suspicion.
 In contrast, Asian empires are proudly remembered by adherents of Asian Pride.

 Black

 "Black pride" is a slogan used primarily in the United States to raise awareness for a black racial identity.
-The slogan has been used by African Americans of sub-Saharan African origin or ancestry to denote a feeling of self-confidence, self-respect, celebrating one's heritage, and being proud of one's worth.
+The slogan has been used by African Americans of sub-Saharan African origin or ancestry to denote a feeling of self-confidence, self-respect, and celebrating and being proud of one's heritage and worth.

 White

-White pride is a slogan mainly (but not exclusively) used by white separatist, white nationalist, neo-Nazi, and white supremacist organizations in the United States for a white race identity.
-White pride also consists of white ethnic/cultural pride.
+White pride is a slogan used primarily, but not exclusively, in the United States to denote a feeling of pride in one's white racial identity and heritage.
+The slogan is, however, most prominently associated with white separatist, white nationalist, Neo-Nazi, and white supremacist organizations.